mathie/mathie.github.io/_posts/2012/2012-02-13-today-i-learned-vim-command-line-fu.markdown

 tags: []
 comments: []
 ---
 OK, so this was "Thursday I learned" but I figured I should write it down before I forget again.
 One of my frustrations with Vim is better learning to use the command line.
-In this particular instance, I had been searching for a phrase inside a single file and I wanted to instead search for it with `git grep` (using `:Ggrep` from the awesome [fugitive.vim](https:&#47;&#47;github.com&#47;tpope&#47;vim-fugitive)).
+In this particular instance, I had been searching for a phrase inside a single file and I wanted to instead search for it with `git grep` (using `:Ggrep` from the awesome [fugitive.vim](https://github.com/tpope/vim-fugitive)).
 Of course, I didn't want to retype the thing I'd already been searching for.
 Turns out there are a couple of viable options:

-* `ctrl-r &#47;` will insert the last search pattern.
-So, having searched for something within a file and now wanting to search for it throughout the repository, I could do `:Ggrep ctrl-r &#47;<cr>`.
-I think I want to turn that into a shortcut of some variety&hellip;
+* `ctrl-r /` will insert the last search pattern.
+So, having searched for something within a file and now wanting to search for it throughout the repository, I could do `:Ggrep ctrl-r /<cr>`.
+I think I want to turn that into a shortcut of some variety…

 * The other possibility is to insert the word under the cursor. `ctrl-r ctrl-w` will insert the "word" under the cursor and `ctrl-r ctrl-a` will insert the "WORD" under the cursor (with 'word' and 'WORD' meaning what they usually do).